Criminal case against Michael Flynn formally dismissed

 Still, Judge Sullivan dismissed the case, ensuring that Mr. Flynn will not face federal penalties for “any and all possible offenses” arising from the Russia probe.

-Mr. Flynn, who briefly served as Mr. Trump‘s first national security director, pleaded guilty in December 2017 to lying to the FBI about his contacts with Russia’s ambassador to the U.S. during the transition period.
+Mr. Flynn, who briefly served as Mr. Trump’s first national security adviser, pleaded guilty in December 2017 to lying to the FBI about his contacts with Russia’s ambassador to the U.S. during the transition period.

 As one of the most significant and earliest defendants ensnared in former special counsel Robert Mueller’s probe into alleged collusion between the Trump campaign and Russians who interfered in the 2016 election, Mr. Flynn immediately agreed to cooperate.